StockSim/StockSim/docs/blueprint.md

 I want to monitor my portfolio in real time, so that I can make informed decisions about when to buy or sell stocks.

+4. **Yue Cheng**: I won a million in the lottery, and I plan to use it for investment.
+However, before making any real transactions, I would like to conduct some practice.
+I am interested in using this program to register an account, log in, and receive an initial sum of startup funds that will allow me to simulate buying and selling stocks.
+I hope the software will provide basic stock information, such as ticker symbols, prices, and available quantities.

 ## Proposed Entities for the Domain

 1. User